koaaN/android_device_realme_u9-orangefox/README.md

-# Realme NEO 8 u9 OrangeFox device tree
+# Realme NEO8 u9 OrangeFox device tree

 # How To Build